Here are emails between me, Pete Stanaitis, www.spaco.org and others who are interested in or are currently working with the

 Thanks for the cooling info.

-A guy told me a while ago that he uses a feed auger to "drizzle" the wood chips in to the reactor just as they are needed, to avoid bridging.
-But I think you are talking about scraping the top of the grate, right?
+A guy told me a while ago that he uses a feed auger to "drizzle" the wood chips in to the reactor just as they are needed,

 I do a fair amount of blacksmithing with a coal forge.
 We regularly make clinkers, since we actually melt the ash.